ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 4. Click **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
    - If you choose Devices, you can select from Bare Metal Server or Virtual server instances.
-   - If you choose IP address, first, select the subnet where your host resides.
+   - If you choose IP address, select the subnet where your host resides.
-6. From the filtered list, select one or more hosts that can access the volume and click **Save**.
+6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
 For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
 {:important}